yeojz/otplib/README.md

 #### Async over Sync Methods

-This is a more advanced use case.

-Essentially, you would take over the digest generation of the library, leaving the library to handle the digest to token conversion.
+In this method, you would essentially take over the digest generation, leaving the library to handle the digest to token conversion.

 ```js